jlopezvalle/cse15l-lab-reports/Lab4.md

 8. After, run the tests, demonstrating that they now succeed
 ![Image](vim5.png)

 9. Finally, using commit and push it will result in the change to the Github account.
+(was having issues with this during lab and also after lab)